zhangbsn-gt/developer.gov.sg/collections/_products/categories/data-and-apis/cloud-file-transfer/overview.md

 ### How does CFT Work?

+CFT is a backend system-to-system file transfer service.
+As a tenant or subscriber, you can transfer files to and from HTTPS systems or SFTP systems.

 File transfers in CFT can be understood using the airport luggage screening process as an analogy.

 <figure style="text-align: center">